JamiSmith/ShellInject/README.md

 ## Setup

 ### MauiProgram.cs
-To enable ShellInject and integrate its features into your app, add the `.UseShellInject()` line of code in your `MauiProgram.cs` file after registering your app’s services and interfaces:
+To enable ShellInject and integrate its features into your app, add the `.UseShellInject()` line of code in your `MauiProgram.cs`:
 ```
  var builder = MauiApp.CreateBuilder();
     builder